Yolo County District Attorney Jeff Reisig

 California’s largest victim advocacy association, Crime Victims United of California, also honored him as a key advocate in the fight for victims’ rights and honored his efforts in helping to secure California’s passage of Marsy’s Law, which amended the California Constitution to protect victims’ rights.

-Reisig is a member of the California District Attorneys Association, and is currently serving as the statewide President, after being elected by district attorneys from all across California in 2021.
+Reisig is a member of the California District Attorneys Association, and served as the statewide President of the association from 2021-2022.

 He is also a member of the National District Attorneys Association and a graduate of the prestigious “Executive Program” for District Attorneys across the United States.